What opportunities for growth should I highlight in a Kitchen Porter job description?

 Yes, including training and certification opportunities in the job description can make the position more attractive.
 It shows that you invest in your employees' professional development.
 Mention any specific training programs, like food safety certification or skills development courses, that are available to staff.

-Common misunderstanding: Training is only for those who want to move up.
+Common misunderstanding: Training is only for people wanting promotion

 Training benefits all staff, not just those looking to advance.
-It helps ensure everyone is competent and confident in their roles, which improves overall kitchen efficiency and safety.
+It helps ensure everyone feels confident in their jobs, which improves overall kitchen efficiency and safety.

-While some training programs may offer certifications, others might focus on skill-building or internal processes.
-Clarify what type of training is offered and what the expected outcomes are.
+Whilst some training programmes offer certificates, others focus on skill-building or internal processes.
+Make clear what type of training is offered and what the expected outcomes are.